 The intended purpose of the Consumers Constituency is to serve as the conduit for consumer interests as they relate to the safety and stability of the Internet at the juncture where they fall into the remit of ICANN.
-The major areas of consumer interest related to the Internet are issues such as fraud, spam, phishing, and identity theft; network neutrality, privacy and free speech are also, of course, issues of major consumer concern but are already addressed by other ICANN participants.
+The major areas of consumer interest related to the Internet are pertain to transactions of some kind, buying and selling; therefore, issues such as fraud, spam, phishing, and identity theft, network neutrality, privacy, WHOIS, and free speech are also, of course, issues new gTLDs are of major consumer concern but are already addressed by other ICANN participants.
 While "cybercrime" issues do not directly fall within ICANN's remit, none of this activity is possible without using the the DNS for abusive and fraudulent activity.
 Thus, the focus of the Consumers Constituency will be to ensure that consumers' safety, security and stability concerns regarding the DNS are adequately represented within ICANN policy development.